VinAIResearch/VinAI_Translate/README.md

 # A Vietnamese-English Neural Machine Translation System

-Pre-trained VinAI Translate models `vinai/vinai-translate-vi2en` and `vinai/vinai-translate-en2vi` are state-of-the-art text translation models for Vietnamese-to-English and English-to-Vietnamese, respectively.
-Our demonstration system VinAI Translate employing these pre-trained models is available at: [https://vinai-translate.vinai.io](https://vinai-translate.vinai.io).
+Our pre-trained VinAI Translate models `vinai/vinai-translate-vi2en` and `vinai/vinai-translate-en2vi` are state-of-the-art text translation models for Vietnamese-to-English and English-to-Vietnamese, respectively.
+The machine translation system VinAI Translate employing these pre-trained models is available at: [https://vinai-translate.vinai.io](https://vinai-translate.vinai.io).

-The general architecture and experimental results of VinAI Translate can be found in our paper:
+The general architecture and experimental results of VinAI Translate can be found in [our paper](https://openreview.net/forum?id=CRg-RaxKnai):

     @inproceedings{vinaitranslate,